-Burner’s firefighting equipment portfolio consists of skid-mounted dry chemical units, twin-agent, aqueous film forming foam (AFFF), and compressed-air foam systems (CAFS).
+Burner’s firefighting equipment portfolio consists of skid-mounted dry chemical units, twin-agent, and compressed-air foam systems (CAFS).
 Each of these systems includes various capabilities tailored to client applications and can be customized per project to meet performance and compliance criteria.
 All dry chemical and foam equipment is fabricated and assembled with components that can be customized to meet requirements for enhanced fire protection arrangements and customized OEM apparatus installations.
 Equipment is designed and commissioned to meet compliance standards and recommended practices from various third-party organizations, such as Underwriters Laboratories, American Bureau of Shipping, and Det Norske Veritas, and can be certified respectively per customer request.

 Dry Chemical Systems

 Specific to dry chemical systems, Burner provides internal technology unique from other systems on the market.
 A patented expulsion system allows each hose reel to obtain the chemical through independent discharge tubes, affording a constant discharge rate on demand.
 With a plurality of discharge tubes individually controlled, many optional installations with isolated discharges are possible.
 With individual manual control discharge valves to each hose reel on the skid unit, either hose reel can be actuated without charging the hose reel not in use.
 Either hose reel located in a remote location can be actuated independently from the other remote reel and the remaining reels on the skid.